 Money Management Apps for Kids

 "Financial literacy provides the opportunity for more young people to have a bright and prosperous future.
-It also brings a range of individual, societal and workplace benefits – we just need to empower young people with the right tools and knowledge." - Louise Hill
+It also brings a range of individual, societal and workplace benefits.
+We just need to empower young people with the right tools and knowledge." - Louise Hill

-- Customizable spending controls
+Tailored spending controls

-- Real-time transaction alerts
+Real-time transaction alerts

 "The most important things to teach kids about from a young age are the value of money and how to make good spending decisions"